git-moss/ConvertWithMoss/README-FORMATS.md

 * Currently, only the Kontakt 1 format is supported which sadly does not contain any metadata information.
 * Options to write/update [WAV Chunk Information](#wav-chunk-information)

+## Expert Sleepers disting EX

+The disting EX is a multifunction Eurorack module which provides many different algorithms.
+On of them is the SD Multisample algorithm which is an eight voice polyphonic, three part multitimbral, sample playback instrument, playing WAV files from the MicroSD card.
+It can have up to 3 input CV/gate pairs, or can be played via MIDI or I2C.
+It supports both velocity switches and round robins per sample.
+The basic multi-sample setup is encoded in the file-names of the samples.
+Further information like the amplitude envelope are stored in a preset (*.dexpreset).
+The preset references only the name of the folder which contains the related samples.
+All samples in the folder considered to be belonging to the multi-sample.

+### Destination Options

+* 'Limit sample resolution and rate to 16bit/44.1kHz': If enabled samples of a high resolution will be resampled to 16bit and 44.1kHz.
+While the device can play higher resolutions as well it decrease the number of voices it can play.
+* Options to write/update [WAV Chunk Information](#wav-chunk-information).
+Writing the Sample chunk is important since the disting EX reads the loop information from it.

 ## Korg KMP/KSF